The arrival of a new baby is an exciting, life-changing experience.

 - White noise machine and/or music player (optional)

-- Baby monitor (optional or keep an eye on your baby with this smart baby monitor + sleep kit bundle from Lumi by Pampers)
+- Baby monitor (keep an eye on your baby with Lumi, a smart baby monitor + sleep system from Pampers)

 It’s impossible to adequately prepare for the arrival of a new baby without giving thoughtful consideration to how you’ll manage diapers.